Killing of Shaban al-Dalou: Israeli

-On 18 October 2024, Israeli government spokesman David Mencer was interviewed on LBC by presenter Ben Kentish, who asked Mencer for an explanation of the circumstances surrounding Shaban's death.
+On 18 October 2024, Israeli government spokesman and former director of Labour Friends of Israel David Mencer was interviewed on LBC by presenter Ben Kentish, who asked Mencer for an explanation of the circumstances surrounding Shaban's death.
 Mencer said the video footage of Shaban's death was fabricated and an example of Pallywood: "This story in particular, I have seen, I have seen with my own eyes, of this being fabricated, of models being used, of these sorts of stories being created, fabricated so that it will encourage world outrage."